 Kalapa Valley is adjacent to the Cape Breton Highlands National Park and its beautiful beaches and hiking trails.
 The Keltic Lodge with its splendid golf course restaurant and scenic short hikes is just two miles away.
 Kalapa Valley is approximately one hour from Gampo Abbey.

-In the summer and fall the Ingonish area is a prime tourist site visited by thousands.
+In the summer and fall the Ingonish area is visited by thousands.
 Aside from the house and camping within the valley, there are many local accommodations.
 The town of Ingonish provides most services with a bank, grocery and liquor stores, postal outlet, hardware stores and a few restaurants.

 In 1993 the property became available for sale and with the blessings of Sakyong Mipham Rinpoche, a group of five community members purchased the land, which they managed and held in stewardship on behalf of the Sakyong and Shambhala.
 The Sakyong visited the property often, performing lhasangs and overseeing the burial of two treasure vases from Dilgo Khyentse Rinpoche.